UtkarshChaurasia/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer
-Implementing Neural Style Transfer using VGG19 in tensorflow.
+Implementing Neural Style Transfer using VGG19 architecture in tensorflow.